GuptaVishu2002/iBRNet/README.md

 ## Installation Requirements

-The basic requirement for using the files are listed in `requirements.txt`.
+The basic requirements for using the files are listed in `requirements.txt`.

 ## Source Files

-The code for training the iBRNet model  are available in the [`ibrnet` folder](./ibrnet).
+Use iBRNet.py file to train the iBRNet model.

 ## Running the code

 You can simply run the code (after defining the data path) as follows:

-`python BRNet.py`
+`python iBRNet.py -rlrop 45 -es 50 -sm "model_ibrnet" -prop "target"`

+`rlrop` is for Reduce Learning Rate on Platue call back function `es` is for the early stopping call back function
+`sm` is the name of the saved model
+`prop` is the column to train the model on